adion81/GraduationSongs/Songs.md

 And gonna say a litte prayer, that my branch is still there I don't know if git works
 I don't know if git works, git merge!!!
-No, I don't know if git works,
+No, I don't know if it works,
-I don't know if git works, git merge!!!
+I don't know if it works, git merge!!!

 ```